sxontheway/Real-time-Action-Recognition_TX2/Evaluation/README.md

 * During the second try of training, sets allocation is:
   TEST_PEOPLE_ID = [5, 10, 15, 20, 25]
   TRAIN_PEOPLE_ID = the remaining 20 sets
-  > Finally, I choose the model trained for 46 epoches to do the following evaluation.
+  > Finally, I choose the model trained for 46 epoches in this try to do the following evaluation.

 ## Evaluation
 To evaluate: `python3 ./eval_cnn_block_frame_flow.py`